solidusio/solidus_subscriptions/README.md

 The customer will not be charged for the subscription until it is processed.
 The subscription line items should be shown to the user on the cart page by looping over `Spree::Order#subscription_line_items`.
+`SolidusSubscriptions::LineItem#dummy_line_item` may be useful to help you display the subscription line item with your existing cart infrastructure.

-When the order is finalized, a full `SolidusSubscriptions::Subscription` will be created for each subscription line items associated to the order, through the order's line items.
+When the order is finalized, a `SolidusSubscriptions::Subscription` will be created for each group of subscription line items which can be fulfilled by a single subscription.

+#### Example:

+An order is finalized and has following associated subscription line items:

+1. { subscribable_id: 1, interval_length: 1, interval_units: 'month'}
+2. { subscribable_id: 2, interval_length: 1, interval_units: 'month' }
+3. { subscribable_id: 1, interval_length: 2, interval_units: 'month' }

+This will generate 2 Subscriptions objects.
+The first related to subscription_line_items 1 & 2.
+The second  related to line item 3.

 ### Processing Subscriptions